kriss3/dotNetPlaygound/README.md

 ## Change Log:
 04/15 Added a new project: playing with lambda.
 I wanted to have a playground for extension methods with some twists to it.
 I wanted to get more familiar with the latest additions to this functional feature of the language
+Minor update to the project.
+Lambda can now accept two connection and spit fully populated one.